and-murray/wharf-spaces/_bmad-output/planning-artifacts/prds/prd-wharf-spaces-2026-06-09/prd.md

 ### 3.1 Authentication & Onboarding

-**FR-001 — Per-tenant sign-in providers**
+**FR-001 — Per-tenant sign-in provider**
-Each tenant has one or more authentication providers configured (Google, Microsoft, Apple, email/password).
-The sign-in screen presents only the providers configured for that tenant.
+Each tenant has one authentication provider configured (Google, Microsoft, Apple, or email/password).
+On the sign-in screen, the user first enters their email address.
+The app resolves the tenant from the email domain and presents the sign-in journey for that tenant's configured provider.

+**Constraint — Apple Hide My Email:** Apple Sign-In works only for users who share their real email address with the app.
+Users who enable Apple's Hide My Email feature receive a relay address (`@privaterelay.appleid.com`) that cannot be matched to a tenant domain.
+Those users are unsupported in v1.

 **FR-002 — Allowlist access control**
 Sign-in is restricted to email addresses on the tenant's allowlist, managed by the Company Admin.
 A user whose email is not on the allowlist is shown a message directing them to contact their company administrator; they cannot proceed further in the app.